Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Introduction

+There is an extensive literature on queueing-inventory systems, see for example, the survey of \cite{KS16}.
+While these systems also combine queues and replenishment, their motivation is very different, and it is assumed that the server maintains an inventory of some raw material required to perform the service.
+This is in contrast with our model, where the inventory belongs to the customers.
 Our model, when viewed as an inventory model, belongs to the growing literature of inventory systems with strategic customers \citep[see][]{GH86,LS14,HLS19}. \citet{LS14} consider the inventory control for a system in which the production cost consists of a fixed cost and a piecewise linear convex cost. \citet{HLS19} study the joint pricing and inventory control problem for a single product, where the production cost includes a fixed cost and a convex or concave variable cost.
 Both of the above models are about the problem in \eqref{eq:problem}.

-Examples of the convex and concave costs $f(T)$ are shown in Figure 1 of \citet{HLS19}.
+Game theoretic models of EV charging are described by \citet{DMP18} and \citet{DHJBW21}. \cite{SEK14} analyze various charging strategies for electric transport vehicles, where the economic assessment is based on a field experiment in a closed system. \cite{RRKJMH15} study the allocation of multiple mobile robots to docking stations, based on the robot's task priority, location awareness, and the docking station. \cite{GB19} consider the problem of assigning a fixed number of mobile robots to charging stations, to minimize the total charging time.
+Similar problems of a fixed number of mobile robots are also analyzed by \cite{CV09}, \citet{ZXK18}, and \citet{CFWX21}. {\citet{WLLZMG22} consider a closed network of rechargeable sensors and a mobile charger that selects optimal charging positions and power levels from a discrete set of possibilities.

+Some open network models assume that customers enjoy longer service, as in our case.
+See, for example, \cite{H98}, \cite{H01}, \cite{YHI07}, \cite{TR14}, \citet{J22}, \citet{FS22}, and Section 6.3.2 in \citet{H16} on expert systems.
+Similar to our model, \cite{CV83} consider a closed system with two players sharing an FCFS server and maximizing their activity time (corresponding to the time they spend in service).
+The work in \cite{CV83} is motivated by programs that require access to a single shared disk (resource) between computations.
+As in our case, the active and inactive times are exponentially distributed, but in contrast to our assumption, they are decided by the customers subject to an exogenous constraint on their ratio. \citet{CZ16} consider holiday shopping events and mention that long queues induce customers to purchase larger quantities.
+In our case, under the equilibrium that results from selfish optimization, long queues induce the choice of slow service.

-A similar model to ours is first studied in \citet{BH19}, who consider a system of two users and assume that the state of the system is {\it unobservable} to the users.
-The authors prove the conditions for the existence of equilibria.
-They also show that a pure asymmetric equilibrium does not exist, a pure asymmetric strategy cannot be socially optimal, and a pure symmetric equilibrium always exists.
+A similar model to ours is first studied in \citet{BH19}, who consider a system of two customers and assume that the state of the system is {\it unobservable} to the customers.
+The authors derive the conditions for the existence of equilibria.
+They also show that a pure asymmetric equilibrium does not exist, a pure asymmetric strategy cannot be optimal, and a pure symmetric equilibrium always exists.